alaa430/AM/hen 9.00/README.md

-# PSFree version 1-BMM
+# PSFree version 1.5.0

-PSFree Chained to Lapse port for 9.00
+Lapse Kex ported to 9.00 - WIP

+Very fast and reliable but can KP :P

+TODO:
+- Some performance Tweaks??.
+- Payload Loader will look for payload.bin provided on this repo, you can swap it with another payload.

+PR are welcome!!!

 Credits:
 - Jhon https://github.com/janisslsm